RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-truck.md

 The distance between the last camerarail node of one and the first camerarail node of another object needs to be under 5 meters.

-## Envmap

-This section is currently not used.
-It has no effect putting anything there.
-However, it may be used in future versions.

 # Sounds

 Since version 0.36, vehicles can have custom sounds.
 By default, RoR uses a set of default sounds for your vehicle, but with the following sections you can customize these sounds.